-Throughout most of the year the cold, relatively fresh water overlying the shelf is separated from the warmer higher density water of the continental slope region by a strong temperature and density front (Fig. 4).
-This winter formed water mass is commonly referred to as the cold intermediate layer or CIL (Petrie et al., 1988) and is generally regarded as a robust index of ocean climate conditions off the eastern Canadian continental shelf.
+Throughout most of the year, the cold, relatively fresh water overlying the shelf is separated from the warmer higher density water of the continental slope region by a strong temperature and density front (Fig. 4).
+This winter formed shelf water mass is commonly referred to as the cold intermediate layer or CIL (Petrie et al. 1988) and is area or volume bounded by the 0°C isotherm is generally regarded as a robust index of ocean climate conditions off the eastern Canadian continental shelf.
 While the area of the CIL water mass undergoes significant annual variability, the changes are highly coherent from the Labrador Shelf to the Grand Banks.
-This shelf water mass remains present throughout most of the year as summer heating increases the stratification in the upper layers to a point where heat transfer to the lower layers is inhibited, although it continues to undergo a gradual decay during late summer reaching a minimum in late fall due mainly to wind forced mixing.
-The seasonal extent of this winter chilled water mass is evident in the contour plots of the temperature along the Bonavista section in 2005 (Fig. 4).
-The water mass extended to near the surface during spring, was the 5th smallest since 1948 in the summer and was nearly gone by late autumn.
-Seasonal cross sections of salinity for 2005 show remarkable similarities from spring to fall with slightly fresher upper-layer shelf values occurring during the summer (Fig. 4).
+This shelf water mass remains present throughout most of the year as summer heating and salinity changes increases the stratification in the upper layers to a point where heat transfer to the lower layers is inhibited, although it continues to undergo a gradual decay during late summer reaching a minimum in late fall, due mainly to wind forced mixing.
+The seasonal extent of this winter-chilled water mass is evident in the contour plots of the temperature along the Bonavista section in 2006 (Fig. 4).
+The water mass extended to near the surface during spring, was the 3rd smallest since 1948 in the summer and was still present at mid-depths by late November of 2006.
+Seasonal cross sections of salinity for 2006 show remarkable similarities from spring to fall with slightly fresher upper-layer shelf values occurring during the summer (Fig. 4).

-Fig. 4.
-Contours of temperature (°C) and salinity across the Newfoundland Shelf along the Bonavista Section (Fig. 1) during the spring, summer and fall of 2005.
+Figure 4.
+Contours of temperature (°C) and salinity across the Newfoundland Shelf along the Bonavista Section (Fig. 1) during the spring, summer and fall of 2006.

-Climate indices based on temperature and salinity data collected along sections from southern Labrador to southern Newfoundland are displayed in Table 4 for the years 1990-2005.
-On the southern Labrador Shelf south to eastern Newfoundland temperature and salinity has been increasing since the near-normal year of 2000 reaching near-record high values in 2004 and continuing warm and salty during 2005.
+Climate indices based on temperature and salinity data collected along sections from southern Labrador to southern Newfoundland are displayed in Table 4 for the years 1990-2006.
+On the southern Labrador Shelf south to eastern Newfoundland temperature and salinity have been increasing since the near-normal year of 2000, reaching near-record high values in 2004 and continuing warm and salty during 2005 and 2006.
 From 1990 to 1994 conditions were significantly below normal in these areas.
-Farther south on the Grand Bank and St. Pierre Bank conditions have been more variable with near-record cold conditions during the spring of 2003.
-During 2004 and 2005 however ocean conditions in this area have also become generally warmer and saltier than normal, although the magnitude of the anomalies are lower than those observed farther north.
+Farther south on the Grand Bank and St. Pierre Bank, conditions have been more variable with near-record cold conditions during the spring of 2003.
+During 2004 to 2006 however, ocean conditions in this area have also become generally warmer and saltier than normal, although the magnitude of the anomalies are lower than those observed farther north.
+Insufficient data were available for the spring of 2006 along the St. Pierre Bank section to construct T/S cross-sections.